HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Testing/Testing.md

   - Assessing the overall quality of the software in terms of its correctness, reliability, efficiency, usability, maintainability, portability, and security.
   - Reduce the risk of software failure and defects that could impact the user experience or business operations.

+### **<br/>Define White box testing**
+White Box Testing also known as Clear Box Testing, Open Box Testing, or Glass Box Testing.
+It is a testing technique in which the tester knows the internal structure, code, and logic of the software being tested.
+This method is focused on the internal workings of an application, verifying that the code is functioning as expected.

+### **<br/>Define Black box testing**

 ### **<br/>Alpha testing**